ezored/ezored/README.md

 9. **rapidjson**
     RapidJSON is used to parsing json from remote requests in ezored samples.
 It works on all tested platforms nice and fast.

-Modules are stored in "files/djinni" and "files/src".
+Modules source are stored in "files/djinni" and "files/src".

 ## Targets: